The pros and cons of outsourcing

 Another time we worked with a designer who went AWOL for months and did not respond to e-mails.

-For example at ExpertMarket we would outsource if we needed blog posts written for us or data collected or collated the team doesn’t have time to do.
-We work internationally so we may also outsource if none of the team have the necessary language skills.
+For example, at ExpertMarket we would outsource if we needed blog posts written for us or data collected or collated the team doesn’t have time to do.
+We work internationally so we may also outsource if none of the team has the necessary language skills.

-Ian Wright is the Head of Organic Customer Acquisition for Expert Market, one of the world’s fastest growing B2B marketplaces.
-In his 10 years of experience in online publishing he’s worked with companies selling everything from auto insurance to franking machines.
-When he’s not stuck in front of his computer, he enjoys long distance walks and recently become the first Canadian to walk London’s Tube Network above ground which he blogs about.
+Ian Wright is the Head of Organic Customer Acquisition for Expert Market (external link), one of the world’s fastest-growing B2B marketplaces.
+In his 10 years of experience in online publishing, he’s worked with companies selling everything from auto insurance to franking machines.
+When he’s not stuck in front of his computer, he enjoys long-distance walks and recently become the first Canadian to walk London’s Tube Network above ground which he blogs about (external link).